Vankata453/sta-website/install.md

 # How to install SuperTux Advance?

+## Latest Stable Build

+You can download pre-built packages from here: https://kelvinshadewing.itch.io/supertux-advance

+## Install from GitHub

 To install SuperTux Advance, you need to download two things.

 1. A Brux Runtime nightly build - get it from [here](http://kelvinshadewing.net/dl/brux-nightly.zip){:target="_blank"}.